– Living and Thriving as an Intense and Sensitive Person

-“Overexctability” — a high level of reactivity of the central nervous system — is a constitutional endowment.
+“Overexcitability” — a high level of reactivity of the central nervous system — is a constitutional endowment.

 Intellectual OE is demonstrated by a marked need to seek understanding and truth, to gain knowledge, and to analyse and synthesise.
 Contrary to popular assumptions, Intellectual OE is not about your grades in school or even your actual IQ score, though it can be manifested in these ways.
 It has more to do with a drive towards learning, problem-solving, and reflective thinking.
-Intellectual OE makes incredibly active minds; with it, you are intellectually precocious, immensely curious about the world, are acutely aware of your surroundings and an astute observer.
-You are also likely an independent and critical thinker, are less likely to accept things at face values and feel a need to continually evaluate new information (which can be exhausting!).
-You can sometimes become critical of and impatient with others who cannot keep up or do not share the same excitement about an idea.
+Intellectual OE makes incredibly active minds; with it, you are intellectually precocious, immensely curious about the world, are acutely aware of your surroundings and are an astute observer.
+You are also likely to be an independent and critical thinker, are less likely to accept things at face value and feel a need to continually evaluate new information (which can be exhausting!).

+Since you feel things more deeply than your friends and partner, a perpetual sense of loneliness lingers in your psyche.
 People with high Emotional OE are often told that they are ‘too emotional’, or ‘too sensitive’.
-In some cases, these misunderstandings and attacks can lead you to hide the strong emotions deep inside.
-Even others perceive you as cold and distant, you feel everything on the inside.
-In more extreme cases, you may have learned to dissociate with all feelings altogether and live in a constant state of numbness.
+In some cases, these misunderstandings and attacks can lead you to hide your strong emotions deep inside.
+Even as others perceive you as cold and distant, you feel everything on the inside.
+In more extreme cases, you may have learned to dissociate with feelings altogether, and live in a constant state of numbness.

-Psychomotor OE is heightened excitability of the neuromuscular system.
+Psychomotor OE is a heightened excitability of the neuromuscular system.
 This can be expressed as ‘having lots of energy’, love of movement, rapid speech, or a need for constant motion.
+Your excessive energy may be expressed in habits like leg tapping, nail-biting or verbal tics.
 When feeling emotionally tense, you may find yourself speaking rapidly, acting impulsively or compulsively (such as becoming hyper-organised).
-You may experience insomnia or manic-state’.
-As their bodies tend to fidget and twitch in excitements in ways that look like hyperactivity, children with Psychomotor OE child are often misdiagnosed as having Attention Deficit Hyperactivity Disorder (ADHD).
+You may experience insomnia or manic-state.
+As their bodies tend to fidget and twitch with excitement in ways that look like hyperactivity, children with Psychomotor OE are often misdiagnosed as having Attention Deficit Hyperactivity Disorder (ADHD).

-Sensual overexcitability is expressed in heightened sensitivity to sounds, smells, tastes, touches.
+Sensual overexcitability is expressed as a heightened sensitivity to sounds, smells, tastes, touches.
 This can lead to an early and deep appreciation of the beauty in this world, such as in art, language and music.
-However, it can also lead to one being easily over-stimulated or overwhelmed by sensory input.
+However, it can also lead to being easily over-stimulated or overwhelmed by sensory input.

 Sensually overexcitable children may find clothing tags, classroom noise, perfume, or smells from the cafeteria distracting.
-Parents of children with these issues may feel frustrated at, say, the cost of specific foods their child can eat, the clothing which they find comfortable, or that their child does not enjoy ‘normal’ activities due to high-pitched lighting, insufficient downtime, or overwhelming noise.
+Parents of children with these issues may feel frustrated at, say, the cost of specific foods their child can eat, the clothing which they find comfortable, or upset that their child does not enjoy ‘normal’ activities due to overly bright lighting, insufficient downtime, or overwhelming noise.

-Without sufficient understanding, many intense children simple withdrew from their surroundings as a coping strategy and ended up being perceived as being shy and timid.
+Without sufficient understanding, many intense children simply withdraw from their surroundings as a coping strategy and end up being perceived as being shy and timid.

 “However mean your life is, meet and live it; do not shun it and call it hard names.- Thoreau

-People with overexcitabilities are endowed with greater potential and awareness, but they are also more prone to emotional and interpersonal crisis.
-The intellectually intense child who eagerly blurts out answers in the classroom is considered disruptive; their inability to sustain attention on what they are not interested in is deemed to be defiant.
-As an adult, their enjoyment of solitary intellectual pursuit or having to be alone because true peers are no available might be misinterpreted as being aloof, arrogant, a social recluse, or even clinically ‘schizoid’.
+A gifted adult is endowed with greater potential and awareness, but is also more prone to emotional and interpersonal crisis.
+The intellectually intense child who eagerly blurts out answers in the classroom is considered disruptive; their inability to sustain attention to what they are not interested in is deemed to be defiance.
+As an adult, your enjoyment of solitary intellectual pursuits or having to be alone because true peers are not available might be misinterpreted as being aloof, arrogant, a social recluse, or even clinically ‘schizoid’.

 Not everyone is fortunate enough to have realised their gifts, or have supportive family and friends to affirm their identity of being a cultural misfit.
-Without knowledge and awareness, having an operating, that is ‘out of sync’ cause shame and inner turmoil.
+Without knowledge and awareness, having an operating system that is ‘out of sync’ causes shame and inner turmoil.

 Unfortunately, health care professionals often handle brain difference in a narrow fashion.
 To apply labels and diagnoses to people, clinicians and therapists have relied on standardised manuals such as the DSM, or rigid protocols.
-Overexcitabiities are incorrectly diagnosed as mental disorders.
-If you are intense, your high energy might be interpreted as ADHD, intense emotions as Borderline Personality Disorder, bouts of creative obsessions as Bipolar, perfectionism as OCD and their existential depression is mistaken as clinical depression.
+Overexcitabilities are incorrectly diagnosed as mental disorders.
+If you are a gifted adult, your high energy might be interpreted as ADHD, intense emotions as Borderline Personality Disorder, bouts of creative obsessions as Bipolar, perfectionism as OCD and your existential depression mistaken as clinical depression.

-Of course, people who were born intense and sensitive are not immune from medical disorders.
-However, the natural characteristics of intense people can look like pathology even when there is not any.
-Being able to see these traits and behaviours more accurately would help us to tackle them more efficiently.
+Of course, a gifted adult is not immune to medical disorders.
+However, the natural characteristics of a gifted adult can look like pathology even when there is not any.

-You are both unique, and interconnected with everything else in nature.
+As a gifted adult, you are both unique and interconnected with everything else in nature.
 In nature, there is no superiority and inferiority.
-All things, beings, are unique as it is.
+All things, beings, are unique as they are.

 “Be humble, for you are made of earth.
 Be noble, for you are made of stars”. —Serbian Proverb